1) Where are COPASA´s shares traded?

 6) How can I contact the investor relations area?

-7) Why and how does COPASA calculate EBITDA?
+7) How does COPASA calculate EBITDA?

 Where are COPASA´s shares traded?